 Once you begin billing insurance for massage sessions, you should keep a few things in mind:

 Stay up to date on your county/city/state's licensing requirements for massage therapists - you may be required to be nationally certified, have an establishment license, and/or have an Occupational license.

 Always check coverage for services with the client's ins.

 Only bill insurance for Medically Necessary cases.
 You know a case is Medically Necessary because the client was referred from a physician and has a written prescription for massage.

 Follow the doctor's prescription (frequency/duration of visits and therapy prescribed).

 Document sessions thoroughly and accurately using standard SOAP note procedures.

-Use procedure codes that accurately portray the therapy given and confirm that the code is accepted by the insurance company PRIOR to bill submission.
+Use procedure codes that accurately portray the therapy given and confirm that the insurance company accepts the code before bill submission.
 The two most common codes used are 97124 (Massage Therapy) and 97140 (Massage Therapy Techniques), but these codes should never be billed together for the same session.

-Use the correct forms and fill them out accurately to avoid delays in payment.
+Use the correct forms and fill them out accurately to avoid payment delays.

-Integrating insurance billing into your practice may take some time, money and effort, but I think that you will find, as I have, that it is well worth it.
-You will be able to help clients, who would otherwise have been unable to afford your services and you will open a door to greater referrals and increased revenue.
+Integrating insurance billing into your practice may take some time, money, and effort, but I think that you will find, as I have, that it is well worth it.
+You will be able to help clients who would otherwise have been unable to afford your services, and you will open the door to greater referrals and increased revenue.